Stephen McCulley, Reconstructive and Aesthetic Surgeon. MBChb, FCS(SA)Plast, FRCS(plast)

 Why Choose To Have A Breast Enlargement?

 This popular and very successful procedure is obviously for patients wishing to increase the size and fullness of the breast and/or remove some minor drooping.
 Patients tend to be those that have either always had small breasts or those that have lost breast volume following children.
 For a small group of patients with very different sized breasts then you may wish to have surgery on one side only.
-Stephen McCulley has performed this operation for over 15 years and has a special interest in this procedure offering all types of implants and latest operative techniques.

 Procedure In Brief